Unisex name: Nicknames

 Unisex names may also be used as nicknames.
 For example, a man named Ryounosuke and a woman named Ryouko may both use the unisex name Ryou as a nickname.

 Kazakh

-Unisex names in Kazakhstan are not seldom.
-About 500 000 (3.9%) Kazakh people in Kazakhstan have 294 unisex names with 10% threshold.
+Unisex names in Kazakhstan are not rare.
+About 555 000 (4,11%) Kazakh people in Kazakhstan have 617 unisex names with 10% threshold.

 Korean

 All Korean names are unisex (ungendered), but some names are more commonly given to boys and other more commonly to girls.